mxagar/machine_learning_coursera/04_MLSystemDesign/ML_SystemDesign.md

 ### 1.1 Evaluating a Hypothesis: Train/Test Splits

 Overfitting and underfitting are common issues in the model or hypothesis function.
-In particular, overfitting happens when we learn the noise and even though the loss or error of our cost function is small, we cannot generalize, because the model has learnt nonsensical holes and curves to better with the data.
+In particular, overfitting happens when we learn the noise and even though the loss or error of our cost function is small, we cannot generalize, because the model has learnt nonsensical holes and curves to better fit the data.

 Unfortunately, we have often too many features to plot the model and see whether we have too much holes and curves which are overfitting the data.

-To overcome that, we split the dataset in two sets: **training** and **test**; usual proportions are training `70%` & test `30%`, and te examples must be randomly selected (e.g., shuffle the examples and select first 70%).
+To overcome that, we split the dataset in two sets: **training** and **test**; usual proportions are training `70%` & test `30%`, and the examples must be randomly selected (e.g., shuffle the examples and select first 70%).
 We note:

 - `m` is decreased to the `70%` of its original value.
 - `m_test`: new number for all samples taken for testing.